-Ichiro Kawachi, MD, PhD, is Chair, Department of Social and Behavioral Sciences, Chair, Department of Social and Behavioral Sciences, the John L. Loeb and Frances Lehman Loeb Professor of Social Epidemiology, Harvard T.H.
+Ichiro Kawachi, MD, PhD, is the John L. Loeb and Frances Lehman Loeb Professor of Social Epidemiology and Chair of the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health, and co-director of RWJF HSS Program at Harvard.
 Kawachi received both his medical degree and PhD (in epidemiology) from the University of Otago, New Zealand.
 He has taught at the Harvard Chan School since 1992.
 Kawachi was the co-editor with Lisa Berkman of the textbook Social Epidemiology, 2nd Edition (Oxford University Press, 2014).
 His other books include The Health of Nations (The New Press, 2002); Neighborhoods and Health (Oxford University Press, 2003); Globalization and Health (Oxford University Press, 2006); Social Capital and Health (Springer, 2008); and the Oxford Handbook of Public Health Practice (Oxford University Press, 2013), with Charles Guest et al. Kawachi is the co-editor in chief (with S.V.
 Subramanian) of the international journal Social Science & Medicine.
 He is an elected member of the Institute of Medicine of the US National Academy of Sciences.

 Program Associate Director: